 The name “Royal Thanaka” came to be out of respect to the deep history of use of Thanaka by ancient Burmese royalty.
 In addition, its founders are committed to producing only supreme products that will leave the user feeling regal.

 The mission of Royal Thanaka is to create an exceptional product with time-tested effectiveness; to pay staff a living wage; to collaborate with organizations that serve vulnerable populations, and work toward nature conservation and education.
 As teachers, an engineer, and an IT manager the Royal Thanaka founders had a steep learning curb in working with chemists and the cosmetic industry.

 Despite the hurdles, their concept proposed four years earlier, launched in September 2020.
 Royal Thanaka introduced to the skincare market their first product their Ultra Rich Moisturizing Cream.
 In the midst of the Covid-19 pandemic, rays of hope began to shine through.

 Ultra-Rich Moisturizing Cream

-The Royal Thanaka Ultra Rich Moisturizing Cream is inspired by the traditional use of Thanaka and the associated benefits including sun protection,hydrating, cooling, improved complexion and anti-aging.
+The Royal Thanaka Ultra Rich Moisturizing Cream is inspired by the traditional use of Thanaka and the associated benefits including sun protection, hydrating, cooling, improved complexion and anti-aging.
 The main ingredient is Thanaka extract.
-Studies have shown it to be high in antioxidants,anti-inflammatory, have slight antibacterial properties, vitamin E, and astringent properties.
+Studies have shown it to be high in antioxidants and vitamin E, anti-inflammatory with astringent properties.